ppreshant/flow_cytometry/notes-flowcytometry.md

 	- How to ensure that the order of samples is matched by the replacement file name?
 I guess the data.frame workflow might be easier, make a new column called well

 ## file handling
+- [ ] Move the multifile .fcs to `Archive` when expanded into a folder already
-Implement a regex command to capture files from multiple directories (S050 - multiday expt).
+- [ ] Implement a regex command to capture files from multiple directories (S050 - multiday expt).
 - [x] How to solve the problem of non unique names of wells within different runs inside S050? _This is solved in `combine_data_workflow.R`
 - [x] (_solved, by replacing `pData` and `sampleNames`_) Attach the names from the template to cytoset? `cf_rename_channel(x, old, new)`. _there is non uniqueness here too for replicates -- need to merge before attaching names_
 - (_done_) Another application : to join data from different experiments to plot on the same graph (48 + 51 + 78, 79 etc.). _temporary fix would be to just copy the (processed) files/renamed with expt and sample name into a temp folder ; since it is just a few files not too much space consumed_ // Can copy the logfiles and delete the processed folders -- _these can always be remade with FlowCal given the logfile parameters_